 Take notes during all of the meetings that you mediate and, once the participants have reached a solution, write that up as a formal agreement.
-Make sure that the agreement is easy to understand and that actions are SMART (Specific, Measurable, Achieveable, Relevant, and Time-bound).
+Make sure that the agreement is easy to understand and that actions are SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).

-Help to avoid any confusion or new disagreement by checking that your language is neutral, free from jargon, and clear for all.
+Help to avoid any confusion or further disagreement by checking that your language is neutral, free from jargon, and clear for all.
 Read the agreement back to both parties to make sure that they fully understand what will be expected from them, and to clarify any points that they do not understand or that are too general or vague.